SimACo aquarium controller

 Controller can do many repetitive aquarium maintenance jobs:

 Control LED lighting and LED cooling.
 Four channels available so you can control four different colors LEDs manually or automatically.
 In manual control mode user can turn LEDs off or on; when LEDs are on, LED brightness for each channel can be set from 0% to 100%.
 In automatic control mode controller can change LED brightness uniformly through a selected period of time.
 This means you can simulate sunrise, sunset or moonlight effects when LEDs are uniformly dimmed for example from 0% to 100%.
 Also LED brightness can be set to stay constant through a selected period of time.
+Controller generates 3.3V PWM signal in the outputs.
+LEDs can not be connected directly to main board outputs: for this you can use additional Mean Well LDD-H driver board or MOSFET driver board.

 LED temperature sensor can be connected to controller.
 This sensor can be attached to LED radiator.
 Sensor will measure radiator temperature.
 If LED radiator temperature will rise above threshold (set by user) then cooling fan will be activated.
 There is temperature alarm setting: when alarm limit will be reached controller will generate alarm.